jina-ai/clip-as-service/README.md

 **Q:** Where do you get the fixed representation?
 Did you do pooling or something?

-**A:** I take the second-to-last hidden layers of all of the tokens in the sentence and do average pooling.
-See [the function I add to the modeling.py](bert/modeling.py#L236)
+**A:** I take the second-to-last hidden layer of all of the tokens in the sentence and do average pooling.
+See [the function I added to the modeling.py](bert/modeling.py#L236)

 **Q:** Why not use the hidden state of the first token, i.e. the `[CLS]`?

-**A:** Because the model is not fine-tuned on any downstream tasks yet.
-In this case, the hidden state of the first token is not a good sentence representation.
+**A:** Because a pre-trained model is not fine-tuned on any downstream tasks yet.
+In this case, the hidden state of `[CLS]` is not a good sentence representation.
+If later you fine-tune the model, you may [use `get_pooled_output()` to get the fixed length representation](bert/modeling.py#L224) as well.

+**Q:** Why not the last hidden layer?
+Why second-to-last?

+**A:** The last layer is too closed to the target functions (i.e. masked language model and next sentence prediction) during pre-training, therefore may be biased to those targets.

+**Q:** Could I use other pooling techniques?

+**A:** For sure.
+Just follows [`get_sentence_encoding()` I added to the modeling.py](bert/modeling.py#L236).
+Note that, if you introduce new `tf.variables` to the graph, then you need to train those variables before using the model.

+**Q:** How many requests can a service handle concurrently?

+**A:** The maximum number of concurrent requests is determined by `num_worker` in `app.py`.
+If you a sending more than `num_worker` requests concurrently, the new requests will be temporally stored in a queue until a free worker becomes available.

+**Q:** So one request means one sentence?

+**A:** No. One request means a list of sentences sent from a client.
+A request may contain 256, 512 or 1024 sentences.
+The optimal size of a request is often determined empirically.
+One large request can certainly  improve the GPU utilization, yet it also increases the overhead of transmission.
+You may run `python client_example.py` for a simple benchmark.